 To make basic changes, such as cropping an image, adding an arrow, or including text, you can use the Preview app instead.

-3. Once you’ve made your necessary adjustments, go to File > Save.
+Once you’ve made your necessary adjustments, go to File > Save.

 Batch resize images in Preview

-2. Change the dimensions of your image however you feel necessary.
+Change the dimensions of your image however you feel necessary.
 Once you’re finished, click on the OK button.

 Make your photos look better without expensive software

 Using a Mac image editor is excellent for making your photos look more professional.
 You can use the tool with images from your camera and those you took on your smartphone.
-For beginners looking to adjust their photos, but not willing to pay for something like Lightroom, Photos and Preview will do the trick.
+For beginners looking to adjust their photos, but not willing to pay for something like Lightroom, Photos, and Preview will do the trick.

-For those that want to get more serious about editing their images, I’d recommend investing in something more sophisticated.
+For those who want to get more serious about editing their images, I’d recommend investing in something more sophisticated.
 Nonetheless, these apps are a reasonable stopgap.
 Just remember that you’ll likely end up with duplicates as you edit more, and using MacKeeper’s Duplicates Finder is a good idea.